 For holidays and birthdays, homemade cards are my favorite!
-With just a stack of colored paper, markers, and glue, my kids and are making these adorable bouquet of hearts cards for Valentine’s Day.
+With just a stack of colored paper, markers, and glue, my kids and are making an adorable bouquet of hearts card for Valentine’s Day.
 We will make some to share with friends and family, but I’ll definitely be keeping one for myself!

 Bouquet of Hearts Card

 - colored paper